NeroDCD/Website-FundIX-Learning/README.md

 - Designing the layout using both flexbox and grid

-**Note:** I modified some sections as part of my exploration and learning with React and Tailwind CSS, including:
+**Note:** I modified and added some sections and styles as part of my exploration and learning with React and Tailwind CSS, including:

 - The Benefits component
 - The badge in the hero section